 Safety

 Safety is another critical factor.
 Batteries with incorrect nominal voltages can overheat, leak, or even explode, posing severe risks.
-Always ensure that the battery you use matches the voltage requirements of your device.
+Always ensure that the battery you use matches the voltage requirements of your device to avoid compromising battery performance and efficiency.

 Part 9.
 Comparing batteries: nominal voltage vs. capacity